Tressor Moreno: Club career

-In 2005, he would embark on a very productive career in Mexico joining Club Necaxa.
-He was one of Necaxa's star players during the 05/06 season appearing in 29 matches and scoring 5 goals.
-The following season he would join CD Veracruz and had another fine season appearing in 30 league matches and scoring 8 goals.
+In July 2005, he would embark on a very productive career in Mexico joining Club Necaxa.
+He was one of Necaxa's star players during the 2005–06 season appearing in 29 matches and scoring 5 goals.
+The following season he would join Veracruz and had another fine season appearing in 30 league matches and scoring 8 goals.

 In 2007, he would join San Luis and enjoy unprecedented success with the club helping them to a Copa Sudamericana birth in 2008 and a Copa Libertadores birth in 2009.
 While with San Luis, Moreno appeared in 89 league matches and scored 16 goals, including a brace against Tecos in the 2007 Apertura.
 In January 2010 Chacarita Juniors was close to signing the Colombian attacking midfielder on loan from San Luis, but the move finally did not materialize and Moreno joined Independiente Medellín for the 2010 league season, 2010 Copa Colombia, and 2010 Copa Libertadores.

-He joined Bahia of Brazil on 8 February 2011.
-However, he never played for the club and in August 2011 signed with Chilean club Santiago Wanderers.
-He became a regular starter for the club, appearing in 23 games and scoring 1 goal.
+He joined Bahia of the Campeonato Brasileiro Série A on 8 February 2011.
+He scored his first goal for the club, a penalty, in a Campeonato Baiano victory against Ipitanga.
+However, towards the final stages of the state league, Moreno would play less each time, and eventually he was dropped from the squad, never appearing for the club in the Campeonato Brasileiro.
+Moreno's spell at the club ended with 10 appearances and 1 goal.

-Moreno was loaned out to San Jose Earthquakes of Major League Soccer on 2 February 2012.
+In August 2011 signed with Chilean club Santiago Wanderers.